 Why Should You Clean Your Smartwatch Band?

-Wearables such as smartwatches are like smartphones that need to be cleaned and disinfected.
-Even without the threat of the coronavirus, you should still clean your wearables regularly.
+threat of the coronavirus, you should still clean your wearables regularly.
 This is to prevent sweat, bacteria, and dirt from building up.
-This will cause irritation to your skin.
+This will irritate your skin.

 You should also avoid certain substances from coming into contact with your wearable.
 These substances are insect repellent, alcohol, makeup, perfume, sunscreen, and other lotions.

-I'm sure you already heard of reports of people complaining of having rashes on their wrists.
+I'm sure you've already heard of reports of people complaining of having rashes on their wrists.
 It is because they're experiencing a reaction to certain materials found on their watch band.
 This is due to eczema, allergies, or other skin sensitivities.
-They can become worse when irritants get trapped beneath the band and irritate the skin.
+They can worsen when irritants get trapped beneath the band and irritate the skin.
 Among these skin irritants are sweat and soap.

-If you have sensitive skin, you should be aware of products that may contain nickel and acrylates.
+If you have sensitive skin, you should be aware of products containing nickel and acrylates.

 Here's what you should do if you have allergies or sensitive skin:

 - Wear a watch band with the right fit.
-Your band should not be too tight and not too loose.
+Your band should be tight enough and tight enough.
 You should make sure that there's room for your skin to breathe.
 You check if it is comfortable on your wrist.

 - Keep your watch band clean and dry.
 Keeping your band clean and dry will maximize comfort and prevent long-term damage to the smartwatch.
-This is important to do especially after workouts or exposure to liquids that can cause skin irritations.
+This is important, especially after workouts or exposure to liquids that can cause skin irritations.
 Some of those liquids are sweat, soap, sunscreen, and lotions.

 - Pick the right watch band.
-If you have known allergies or sensitivities to substances like metals or plastics, make sure to check the materials in your band.
-There are several shops like Apple, Fitbit, Amazon, and Spartan Watches that offer a variety of watch bands.
+If you have known allergies or sensitivities to substances like metals or plastics, check the materials in your band.
+Several shops like Apple, Fitbit, Amazon, and Spartan Watches offer a variety of watch bands.
 You can find the right band for you there.

-It is important to keep your watch bands clean but you should also remember to clean your smartwatch.
+Keeping your watch bands clean is essential, but you should also remember to clean your smartwatch.
 In cleaning your smartwatch, you should check your watch manufacturer.
-You should also be mindful of the instructions given to prevent damages to your smartwatch.
+You should also be mindful of the instructions to prevent damage to your smartwatch.